Marine & Offshore

 The Alternative Fuels Infrastructure Directive (AFID) is being revised as part of the Fit for 55 proposed measures and revamped as a regulation (AFIR) to ensure that:

 The AFIR revision will work hand in hand with the FuelEU Maritime legislation and the Trans-European Transport Network (TEN-T).
-These three measures are essential to trigger the development of policies for the rollout of alternative fuels infrastructure in EU member states.
+These three measures are essential to trigger the development of policies for the rollout of alternative fuels infrastructure in EU Member States.

 Key dates